DVM, PhD, docent, CVA (IVAS)

 Johanna has been working in DogRisk group since 2008, and has been working in two clinical trials on osteoarthritis in dogs and one study of chronic urinary tract infections in dogs.
-In her PhD study she studies Canine atopic dermatitis in Staffordshire bull terriers, and she intents to defend her dissertation in early 2018.
+In her PhD study she studied Canine atopic dermatitis in Staffordshire bull terriers, and she defended her dissertation in 2018.
 In addition, she started her veterinary studies in 2017.
 Her areas of interest are genetics, nutrition, nutrigenomics, and metabolomics.